choria-io/website/docs/content/deployment/monitoring/_index.md

 toc = true
 +++

-Choria has a number of components, we provide means of monitoring the various components.
-This sections covers how you might monitor your Choria deployment rather than using Choria Scout to monitor other components.
+This sections covers how you might monitor your Choria Server, Choria Broker and data held in Choria Streams.

 ## Choria Server